simensen/fig-leaf/transform-logical-paths.md

 > _fully qualified logical path_.
 Means we can talk about `source` in the
 > rules and definitions.

-**Output**: Either a string representing a file system path that MAY exist on disk or `false` if the transformation is unsuccessful.
+**Output**: A string representing a file system path that MAY exist on disk.
+The _output_ MUST NOT be terminated by a directory separator.
+If the transformation is unsuccessful the _output_ will be `false`.

-> Might as well define the output of the transformation.
+> Might as well define the output of the transformation while we are at it.

 **Logical Path Base**: A string containing a _fully qualified logical path_ from which transformation on the _source_ may be based.
 If the _logical path base_ is